Ukrainian commander in Mariupol pleads for help: "We are probably facing our last days, if not hours"

 Fighting rages on

 The eastern cities of Kharkiv and Kramatorsk also came under deadly attack.
-Russia said it struck areas around Zaporizhzhia and Dnipro west of the Donbas with missiles.
+Russia said it struck areas around Dnipro and Zaporizhia with missiles.

-Russian Defense Ministry spokesman Maj.
-Gen. Igor Konashenkov said the targets included troop concentrations and missile-warhead storage depots, in or near several cities or villages.
-Those claims could not be independently verified.
+Near Zaporizhia, 29-year-old paratrooper Vyacheslav Dimovon was laid to rest after a Russian anti-tank mine took his life on Saturday.
+His mother, Alla, told CBS News' Charlie D'Agata how important it had been for Dimovon to fight for his country.

+"He dreamed like crazy of becoming a soldier," Alla said.
+"But I didn't bring him into this world for war, but for a peaceful life.
+So he could live with his beloved wife Ivanna."

-Both sides have described the assault that began Monday as a new phase of the war.
+Both sides have described the Russian assault that began Monday as a new phase of the war.

 Ukrainian President Volodymyr Zelenskyy said the Russian military was throwing everything it has into the battle, with most of its combat-ready forces now concentrated in Ukraine and just across the border in Russia.